meanos/meanOs/README.md

 - [x] Cloudflare: Cloudflare, Inc. is an American web-infrastructure and website-security company, providing content-delivery-network services, DDoS mitigation, Internet security, and distributed domain-name-server services.

+- [x] Fuchsia-web-demo: Pink + Purple + Web == Fuchsia Web Demo - (unofficial).
+The Fuchsia Web Demo tried to simulate the UI and animations of Fuchsia OS Armadillo.
+RIP Armadillo.
+Simple Web Demo that simulates Google's new OS.
+Works across devices.

+- [x] Mac OS X Lion with CSS3: Mac Os X Lion with CSS3 Experiment by Alessio Atzeni - I wanted to create with only use of CSS3 the boot, the login page and finally the desktop of the Mac OS X Lion.

+- [x] Webix Web Desktop: Web Desktop on top of Webix UI, based on Webix UI widgets.

 - [x] Vercel: Vercel is the easiest way to deploy websites.
 Host your web projects with zero configuration, automatic SSL, and global CDN.

 - [x] BrowserStack: BrowserStack is a cloud web and mobile testing platform that enables developers to test their websites and mobile applications across on-demand browsers, operating systems and real mobile devices, without requiring users to install or maintain an internal lab of virtual machines, devices or emulators.